b1ndark/project4/README.md

   - Poco F5 pro

 - Tests were carried out by myself, friends and family, different devices from desktop PCs, laptops, tables to mobile phones.
-- Also in diffrent operating systems from macOS, IOS, Windows to Android.
+- Also in different operating systems from macOS, IOS, Windows to Android.

 [**Back to the top**](#typer-forum "back_to_the_top")

 ---

-### Navbar
+- ### Navbar

 | Feature | Expected Outcome | Testing | Result | Pass or Fail |
 | ------- | ---------------- | ------- | ------ | ------------ |